mfgulmez/job-application-manager/README.md

 ## 📖 Project Overview

 The **Job Application Manager** is a comprehensive full-stack solution designed to streamline the job search and application tracking process.
-It features a centralized dashboard for managing applications and a browser extension, **Job Manager Co-Pilot**, which automates the extraction of job details from major platforms like LinkedIn, Indeed, and Glassdoor.
+It features a centralized dashboard for managing applications and a browser extension, **Job Manager Co-Pilot**, which automates the extraction of job details from major platforms like LinkedIn and Indeed,.

 The system is built on a microservices-ready architecture and is fully containerized with Docker for consistent deployment.